nickyp17/CS1XC3/README.md

 # CS1XC3
-Repo for question 3 of Final Assignment
+Repository for question 3 of Final Assignment